Report suspected infringement

 - by letter

 - in a meeting.

-Letters should be sent to the Financial Supervisory Authority at the address: Head of Director General’s Staff, Financial Supervisory Authority, PO Box 103, 00101 Helsinki.
+Letters should be sent to the Financial Supervisory Authority at the address: Head of Legal Unit, Financial Supervisory Authority, PO Box 103, 00101 Helsinki.
 The text “Confidential/report of suspected infringement” should be written on the envelope.
-The enclosed form should be used to make the report: Report of suspected infringement form.
-The form can be downloaded onto your computer, completed electronically and printed.
-The description of the case can, if necessary, be continued in a separate document.

 It is recommended that the report includes the name and contact details of the whistleblower, so that FIN-FSA can, if necessary, ask the whistleblower to clarify the information reported or to provide further information.
 A report can, however, also be made anonymously.